-Issue date Brief description Conclusions Proposals for improvement November 2018 Annual Audit Letter 2017-18 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
+Issue date Brief description Conclusions Proposals for improvement December 2018 Annual audit letter 2017-18 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
 The Annual Audit Letter is in Appendix 2 of this report.
-The Council complied with its responsibilities relating to financial reporting and use of resources.
-I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources.
-My work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2018-19 accounts or key financial systems.
-The Council has a track record of managing its finances, but the significant financial challenge will continue over the medium term.
-None
+The Council complied with its responsibilities relating to financial reporting and use of resources; I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; My work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2018-19 accounts or key financial systems; and The Council has a track record of managing its finances but the financial challenge is significant over the medium term. • None Improvement pla anning and reporting July 2018 Wales Audit Office annual improvement plan audit Review of the Council's published plans for delivering on improvement objectives.
+The Council has complied with its statutory improvement planning duties. • None November 2018 Wales Audit Office annual assessment of performance audit Review of the Council's published performance assessment.
+The Council has complied with its statutory improvement reporting duties. • None